Travel in Austria

 Vienna’s northern shopping city, with a Primark, located approximately 10 kilometers outside the city.

 This shopping complex is the fifth largest in Austria, featuring around 180 international and local brand stores, as well as local shops and restaurants.
 The complex is situated near the village of Gerasdorf bei Wien, a short distance from the city.
-You’ll find stores like Primark, Peek & Cloppenburg, H&M, Mango, Northland, Orsay, and more.
-For the full list of stores.
+You’ll find stores like Primark, Peek & Cloppenburg, H&M, Mango, Northland, Only, and more.
+Here you can find the full list of stores.

 Opening Hours: